 The capital Santo Domingo located on the southern coast is the largest city in the Dominican Republic and is most susceptible to petty crime.
 It’s not uncommon for muggings to happen in the daytime and scams, especially for unmarked taxis or false police officers.
 Good news is that the U.S. embassy is located in Santo Domingo, so you could always head there if you felt unsafe.

 Hurricanes in the North Atlantic usually occur June – November with September being the peak month for storms.
-Yet, in the past 100 years, there have been less than 15 hurricanes or tropical storms that have hit the country of the Dominican Republic.
+Yet, in the past 100 years, less than 15 hurricanes or tropical storms have hit the country of the Dominican Republic.

-You should still plan that tropical summer vacation but make sure you’re well-prepared for hurricane season travel by staying on top of the elements, buying travel insurance as soon as you make a deposit or payment towards your trip, bringing an emergency kit, and remaining flexible.
+You should still plan that tropical summer vacation but make sure you’re well-prepared for hurricane season travel.
+Stay on top of the elements, buy travel insurance as soon as you make a deposit or payment towards your trip, bring an emergency kit, and remain flexible.

 As previously mentioned, the Dominican Republic has reopened its borders to tourists.
 Here are some safe, “socially distant” and family-friendly activities not to miss during your vacation!